tikohlst/nextStudents/README.md

 * [Firebase](https://firebase.google.com)

 ## Initial setup, build tools and dependencies
-The nextDoor-App is built using Swift and [Firebase](https://firebase.google.com).
+The nextStudents-App is built using Swift and [Firebase](https://firebase.google.com).
 The Dependencies are managed using [CocoaPods](https://cocoapods.org).

-Install the pods and open the `nextDoor.xcworkspace` file to see the project in Xcode.
+Install the pods and open the `nextStudents.xcworkspace` file to see the project in Xcode.

 ```
-cd /path/to/nextDoor
+cd /path/to/nextStudents
 pod install
-open nextDoor.xcworkspace
+open nextStudents.xcworkspace
 ```

 ## Configuration